-‘Narcos’ Season 3 Cast Pedro Pascal and Miguel Angel Silvestre Behind The Scenes
+‘Narcos’ Season 3 Cast Pedro Pascal And Miguel Angel Silvestre Behind The Scenes

-Netflix hit Narcos is moving on from Pablo Escobar with season 3 and filming is already on the way.
+Netflix hit Narcos is moving on from Pablo Escobar with Season 3 and filming is already underway.
 In some behind the scenes footage Miguel Angel Silvestre of Sense8 has been cast in Narcos and can be spotted filming scenes with Pedro Pascal who plays Javier Pena.

 #narcosseason3 Be able to work with good friends is priceless!
 Poder trabajar con buenos amigos no tiene precio! #narcosseason3 #netflix @pascalispunk